 As every movie buff knows, Hush…Hush was meant to reunite Davis with Joan Crawford, but the latter supposedly got sick and left the production.
 Last-minute replacement Olivia de Havilland does a commendable job as Bette’s chic cousin, but as much as I like her performance, I think Crawford would have been better.
 Plus, Bette and Joan had the kind of fascinating chemistry that cannot be duplicated.

 While Bette and Livvie pull each other’s hair out, the impressive supporting cast keeps us entertained.
 Joseph Cotten (Shadow of a Doubt) is wonderfully viperish as Dr. Bayliss and Agnes Moorehead (The Magnificent Ambersons) managed to nab an Oscar nomination as Bette’s faithful servant Velma.
 Cecil Kellaway (Guess Who’s Coming to Dinner?) plays an inquisitive reporter.
 Victor Buono (What Ever Happened to Baby Jane?) has a small role as Bette’s “Big Daddy.”
-And it was fun to see Bruce Dern (Coming Home) and George Kennedy (Cool Hand Luke) in small roles.
+It was fun to see Bruce Dern (Coming Home) and George Kennedy (Cool Hand Luke) in small roles.

 Mary Astor (The Great Lie) is the standout in the cast by sheer force of talent.
 Astor is Jewel Mayhew, the scornful wife of Bette’s lover.
 In her 1971 memoir, A Life on Film, Astor fondly recalls Davis telling director Aldrich, “Pay attention to this woman (Astor), you may learn something.”
 Astor has only a couple of scenes but she is terrific!
 This was Astor’s very last movie.
 She retired from acting and became a best-selling novelist — there ARE second acts in American lives!

 Conclusions & Final Thoughts:

-Hush…Hush, Sweet Charlotte wasn’t nearly as successful as its predecessor, yet there is a small but outspoken minority who prefers Hush…Hush over What Ever Happened to Baby Jane?
+Hush…Hush, Sweet Charlotte wasn’t nearly as successful as its predecessor, yet there is a small but outspoken group of movie buffs who prefer Hush…Hush over What Ever Happened to Baby Jane?
 In fact, both director Aldrich and star Davis preferred the former over the latter.
 In any case, both movies are lots of fun.
 B&W, 133 minutes, Not Rated.